sinfocol/ctfs/writeups/2017/defcon-qualifiers/crackme-2000/README.md

 ### witchcraft

-Witchcraft does not follow a so simple pattern as seen before, instead it uses additions and substractions to calculate a proper value for each character, however the pattern was:
+Witchcraft did not follow a so simple pattern as seen before, instead it used additions and substractions to calculate a proper value for each character, however the pattern was:

 ```asm
 add rdi,0xhh